Free-Software-Melbourne/Commons-Clause/slides/commons1.md

 ===

-## Tragedy of digital commons and Commoning as a process
+## Tragedy of the Digital Commons
 <hr />

 ### The Tragedies
-- exploiting common resources
+Exploiting common resources

-- pollution of Infosphere
+Pollution of Infosphere

-- corruption of communication
+Corruption of communication

+Anti-Competitive Behavior

-### The Process
+### "Commoning" As A Process To Stop The Tragedy

-- process of coming together to manage such resources
+Process of coming together to manage such resources

-- Commoning is a learning process
+Commoning is a learning process

-- failure of some commons might result in the creation of new ones
+Failure of some commons might result in the creation of new ones

 Note:
+- it would'nt be a talk about the commons without a "Tragedy of" slide
 - the average user of the information technology (Infosphere) behaves in the way Hardin's herdsmen behave by exploiting common resources until they no longer can recover, meaning that users do not pay attention to the consequences of their behaviour
 - This brings excess information that leads to corruption of communication and information overload.
 An example of this is spam, which takes up to 45% of email traffic.
 - artificial agents, like worms, that can self-replicate and spread
+- anti-competitive behavior
 <hr />
 - commoning: coming together to manage such resources, by the community who governs it
 - commoning can be temporary and this does not entail a problem or a failure.